lurebgi/chicken-T2T/README.md

-Note: the codes were adopted according to the configuration environment of the Life Science Server of University of Vienna.
+Note: some codes were adopted according to the configuration environment of the Life Science Server of University of Vienna.

 ## Description for each directory:
 - The [assembly] directory contains codes for trio binning, haploid genome assembly.
 The (pseudo)commands for executing assembly and polishing are also shwon in the directory.